One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Experiments

+\paragraph{Statistical Reliability} To assess uncertainty from the finite benchmark size, we compute paired bootstrap confidence intervals over per-instance interaction gains.
+Across five benefit metrics and seven models, the average gain is +6.39 points (95\% CI: [5.08, 7.81]), with all metric-level intervals remaining strictly above zero.
+These results support the statistical reliability of the observed interaction benefits within the 100-instance benchmark.

-\paragraph{Robustness} Figure~\ref{fig:score_distribution} shows that interaction enhances model robustness and suppresses extreme failures.
-For strong models like GPT-5.1 and Gemini-2.5-Pro, interaction mainly raises the performance floor, while for weaker models such as Llama-4-Maverick and Qwen3-235B, it shifts the entire distribution upward.
-Overall, interaction improves both accuracy and reliability.
+\paragraph{Robustness} Figure~\ref{fig:score_distribution} shows that interaction consistently improves robustness and reduces extreme failures.
+For stronger models such as GPT-5.1 and Gemini-2.5-Pro, interaction primarily raises the lower tail of the performance distribution, improving worst-case behavior.
+For weaker models such as Llama-4-Maverick and Qwen3-235B, interaction shifts the entire distribution upward.
+Overall, interaction improves both average performance and reliability across diverse research tasks.